hgcl/clara-le/pages/posts/19-sprained-ankle-and-interactive-fiction.md

 <figure>
  <img src="https://cdn.dribbble.com/users/295355/screenshots/16105800/media/f66e4c774148681255ccb89f9e120a76.png" alt="Arcade Astronaut by Jordan Jenkins" />
- <figcaption>Arcade Astronaut by Jordan Jenkins
+ <figcaption><a href="https://dribbble.com/shots/16105800-Arcade-Astronaut">Arcade Astronaut</a> by Jordan Jenkins
  </figcaption>
 </figure>

 ## Life Peek

-So my life just took an unexpected turn on Friday morning.
+So, my life just took an unexpected turn on Friday morning.
 As usual, I started the day bouldering with friends.
 As I was doing a very non-dangerous move[^1], I slipped and fell on the side of my ankle with a lot of speed and strength.
 It hurt _a lot_.
 Of course, we still had to follow up with our normal routine of getting breakfast first at a local café—because _priorities_—before taking any drastic decisions, like going to the doctor.
 Stuffed with pastries and coffee, Robin finally took me on a piggyback ride to the closest doctor.

 Diagnostic: a very badly sprained ankle and 4–6 weeks without sport.
 And that'd only be if the ankle was _not_ fractured.
 Which luckily it was not.[^2]